BigDataSeeker/Robot-Kuka-GarbageCollection/README.md

 * Communication protocol - TCP

+### Result
-As **the result** the control system for mobile robot for area cleanup was developed.
+The control system for mobile robot for area cleanup was developed.
 It enables the robot to autonomously explore unknown enviroment, detect litter objects and optimally visit them for collection.
 One of the system's advantage is that it doesn't require exteral global or local positioning systems that makes able to work inside and within the noisy electromagnetic environments.

 **Further improvements:**